AdityaVijay1/CMSLearningJournal/week-5-learning-journal.md

 <br>
 # Use of Learning Journal

-This learning journal serves as a reflective tool, documenting the journey of acquiring new skills, insights, and experiences during assignment 1.
+This learning journal serves as a reflective tool, documenting the journey of acquiring new skills, insights, and experiences during this week's practical tasks.
 It provides a platform to track learning activities, estimate the time invested, gain content insights, and reflect on career, employability, and learning perspectives.
 <br>
 # Description of the Task
 Understanding and creating child theme for popular default theme, Twenty Twenty-Two and customizing the CSS code for changing the appearance